 There was no way that this crafty lady was going to throw down that kind of cash for a wreath I could make myself in just a few minutes.
 So I went on a quest to replicate that gorgeous door hanging for less than $20.
 My materials were $15.
 Goal Met.

 So for all my super distracted, “struggle to complete what I start” kind of crafty people- this one is for you!
 Here’s how you can make this in minutes!

 - 1 Grape Vine Wreath ( I chose the $3.99 medium size).

 - 2 Full Sprigs of Fake Berry Bushes from the floral department

 - Glue Gun and 1-2 clear glue sticks

 - 1 Wreath overhead door hanger (you can find these at Walmart, craft stores and sometimes dollar stores).

-Step 5: Hang it on your front door and celebrate your wonderfully fast and thrifty holiday decor!
+Hang your berry wreath on your front door and celebrate your wonderfully fast and thrifty holiday decor!

 Subscribe to my weekly celebration email and get access to my printable gifts, party planners, cleaning lists and more!
 Be the hostess with the mostess!